 Capital Bikeshare Expansion

 Staff recommended 10 proposed bikeshare stations based on feedback received using the Alexandria Capital Bikeshare Expansion Feedback Form and additional community input.
-Recommended bikeshare station locations were considered by the Traffic & Parking Board for approval at their public hearing on July 24, 2017.
+Recommended bikeshare station locations were considered by the Traffic & Parking Board for approval at their public hearing on July 24, 2017 and November 27, 2017.
 The Traffic & Parking Board approved the installation of bikeshare stations at the following locations:

 - Braddock Road Metro Station - South

 - Holmes Run Parkway & N Pickett Street

 - Green Street & Washington Street